NutriDine-App/webapp/README.md

 NutriDine is a mobile-first progressive web app that centralizes nutritional information from hundreds of restaurants to your pocket, allowing you make informed dining decisions.

-Powered by NutritionIX, NutriDine pulls data from the largest verified nutritional database in North American.
-With over 1.14 million food item, 866 restaurants and actively growing, informed eating has never been easier.
+Powered by NutritionIX, NutriDine pulls data from the largest verified nutritional database in North America.
+With over 1.14 million food items, 866 restaurants and actively growing, informed eating has never been easier.

 ### License